thu-ml/tianshou/README.md

   episodes (`watch_num_episodes=100`).
 We have disabled persistence, because we do not want to save training logs, the agent or its configuration for future use.
-- the sampling configuration, which controls fundamental training parameters, such as the total number of epochs we run the experiment for (`num_epochs=10`)
+- the training configuration, which controls fundamental training parameters, such as the total number of epochs we run the experiment for (`num_epochs=10`)
   and the number of environment steps each epoch shall consist of (`step_per_epoch=10000`).